 We plot the effective potential and the gap for different sizes of the chemical potential and Hubble parameter in FIG.~\ref{veffplot}.
 Clearly, at a constant chemical potential, the gap only exists when Hubble is below a critical value.
 Meanwhile, for a fixed Hubble parameter, the chemical potential has to be large enough to support the existence of the gap.
 More interestingly, we find that the gap changes in a discontinuous way, and that the phase transition is first order, in agreement with our expectation above.
 We are also able to draw the phase diagram in FIG.~\ref{Phasedigram}, where the normal phase and condensed phase are discontinuously separated by a curve that extends all the way from the origin to the cutoff.

 In fact, if we assume several reasonable conditions

 we can give a numerical proof that the phase transition is always first order.
-Here naturalness means the loop correction to the mass operator $M^2 \Delta^2$ is not much larger than the tree-level value, typically not by a factor of order two for $M$.
+Here naturalness means the loop correction to the mass operator $M^2 \Delta^2$ is not much larger than the tree-level value\footnote{As mentioned in Sect.~\ref{flatSpacetimeSect}, $\Lambda$ is understood as a physical parameter determined through implicit renormalization conditions.
+Therefore it is not meaningful to directly compare $\Lambda$ to $M$ and conclude about EFT validity.
+Instead, one should look at the loop correction of the potential in the large-$\Delta_0$ regime and require it to be less than the tree-level contribution.
+Therefore, EFT validity is still preserved as along as $\Lambda<\pi M$.
+This leaves room for $\Lambda$ being greater than $M$ without breaking EFT validity.
+On the other hand, if one goes beyond $\Lambda=\pi M$, the effective potential is overturned and a tachyonic instability appears signalling the breakdown of EFT.
+To avoid fine tuning, we have also imposed a naturalness bound here to avoid being dangerously close to instability.}, typically not by a factor of order two for $M$.